Total Parenteral Nutrition

 What do I need to tell my doctor BEFORE I take Total Parenteral Nutrition?

 - If you have an allergy to amino acids, dextrose, fat emulsion, or any other part of total parenteral nutrition.

 - If you have an allergy to corn, corn products, eggs, peanuts, or soybeans, talk with your doctor.

 - If you are allergic to total parenteral nutrition; any part of total parenteral nutrition; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If you have any of these health problems: High cholesterol, certain amino acid metabolism problems, heart or lung problems, or a certain health problem called hemophagocytic syndrome.
+- If you have any of these health problems: High cholesterol or triglycerides, certain amino acid metabolism problems, heart or lung problems, or a certain health problem called hemophagocytic syndrome.

 This is not a list of all drugs or health problems that interact with total parenteral nutrition.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take total parenteral nutrition with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.